SarahStefl/CS105Hw3/README.md

 # Github, now we can make commits and branches to the file
 # (That's also why there's a lot of "first commits" please ignore them!)

-# This comment is made from the "chicken" branch

 # Lemon Pepper Chicken Recipe

 # Ingredients: 3 boneless, skinless chicken thighs (cut in half)